St Basils is;

 Jean Templeton - Chief Executive of St Basils

 Detective Chief Superintendent Chris Todd - Ordinary Director

 Feizal Hajat OBE - Ordinary Director

 Father Adam Romanis - Nominated Director

-The next Annual General Meeting is scheduled for 18th September 2018 at 5.30pm at St Basils Head Office, 71-75 Allcock Street, Birmingham, B9 4DY.
+The next Annual General Meeting is scheduled to be held at St Basils Head Office, 71-75 Allcock Street, Birmingham, B9 4DY is to be confirmed.

 The business of the meeting to be transacted will be:

 1. to receive the annual Directors report for the year to 31st March 2019